 Add some tree ferns for additional screening – they look wonderful in tiered and sunken gardens.
 This screening option is an effective sloping garden idea that will work year-round.

-Container gardening is the perfect tool for DIY garden screening.
+A collection of containers of different heights and sizes can be the perfect tool for more garden privacy.
 Choose pots of different sizes and plants of varying maturity – this will give you both height and density to play with.
 Japanese maples are especially effective for garden screening, with their bushy, dense canopies.
 And they do very well in containers.

 For a little cover over a decking area where you tend to wine and dine, a fabric canopy can be a lovely and organic-looking choice.
 Deck shade ideas come in a variety of materials and styles, but a mobile fabric shade or sail is best because you can tilt it as the sun moves and position it where you need the most privacy.